Contents

 Bridge obfs4 192.0.2.10:443 8A1B...key cert=Xy9... iat-mode=0

 obfs4 works well where the censor blocks by signature.
-It fails where the censor is aggressive enough to block unrecognised random-looking traffic by default, or where they’ve discovered and blocked the specific bridge.
+It fails where the censor is aggressive enough to block unrecognised random-looking traffic by default — a “block everything we can’t positively identify” posture that some firewalls now adopt during sensitive periods — or where they’ve discovered and blocked the specific bridge.
 Which is exactly the gap Snowflake fills.

 Snowflake is the clever one.
 Instead of connecting to a fixed bridge, your Tor client connects to a temporary, ephemeral proxy running inside some volunteer’s web browser, on the other side of the world, using WebRTC — the same peer-to-peer protocol that powers video calls.

 This matters for two reasons.
 First, the proxies are disposable: a Snowflake proxy is just a browser tab a volunteer left open, here for minutes then gone, so there’s no stable address for a censor to block.
-Second, the traffic looks like a WebRTC video call, which censors are extremely reluctant to block wholesale because doing so breaks every legitimate video conference in the country.
+Second, the traffic looks like a WebRTC video call, which censors are extremely reluctant to block wholesale because doing so breaks every legitimate video conference in the country — and in 2026, blocking video calls wholesale is politically expensive in a way it wasn’t a decade ago.

 Running a proxy yourself is genuinely a one-click affair — there’s a browser extension, and a webpage that turns any open tab into a proxy: